aperskii/ai-api-tester/README.md

-# odapi-profiles-tester
+# Ai-Face-Detection-profiles-tester

-This program tests each profile with params.json against two Odapi servers (SERVER1_URL and SERVER2_URL) using images from a specified directory (in folder).
+This program tests each profile with params.json against two Ai-Face-Detection servers (SERVER1_URL and SERVER2_URL) using images from a specified directory (in folder).
 The results are saved to a CSV file named "differences.csv" and the response images are downloaded to a out folder.

 ## Installation